FabricMC/fabric-docs/players/installing-java/linux.md

 title: Installing Java on Linux
 description: A step by step guide on how to install Java on Linux.
 authors:
+  - 2xsaiko
+  - Ancurio
   - IMB11
+  - calloatti
+  - skycatminepokie
 authors-nogithub:
-  - skycatminepokie
-  - mineblock11
+  - existingexpert
   - poopooracoocoo
   - zacki
-  - existingexpert
-  - 2xsaiko
-  - ancurio
-  - calloatti
 ---

 This guide will walk you through installing Java 21 on Linux.